NCAR/DART/guide/Manhattan_release.rst

    -  ``[var]_priorinf_{mean,sd}.nc`` (if prior inflation is turned on)
    -  ``[var]_postinf_{mean,sd}.nc`` (if posterior inflation is turned on)

-   We also now have options for writing files at four stages of the assimilation cycle:
+   We also now have options for writing files at six stages of the assimilation cycle:
-   ``'input', 'preassim', 'postassim', 'output'``.
+   ``'input', 'forecast', 'preassim', 'postassim', 'analysis', 'output'``.
    This is set in the &filter_nml namelist with stages_to_write.

 #.
 New model_mod.f90 required routines: